-I originally made this recipe with diced pieces of pastured Boston butt, mainly because I had an awesome (and somewhat scary-looking) old fashioned metal meat grinder that a relative gave us.
+I originally made this recipe with diced pieces of pastured Boston butt, mainly because I had an awesome (and somewhat scary looking) old fashioned metal meat grinder that a relative gave us.
 I soon realized, after spending much cleaning time on said scary meat grinder, that this made the process more time consuming.
-I now just buy ground (pastured) pork for this recipe, but if you also have a scary meat grinder and the patience to clean it, I highly recommend that option as well.
+I now just buy ground (pastured) pork for this recipe.
+However, if you also have a scary meat grinder and the patience to clean it, I highly recommend that option as well.

 I pre-make this in two-pound (or larger) batches and refrigerate or freeze for quick breakfasts.
 The patties turned out pretty light in the picture but are typically darker and have more visible spices.

 Homemade breakfast sausage with spices, herbs, and salt.

 - If grinding yourself, grind meat with the finest blade of the grinder.

 - Combine ground pork with all other ingredients and mix well.

 - Form into 16 one-inch patties.

 - Store in the refriferator or freezer until ready to use.

 - To cook, heat in skillet over medium heat for 5-7 minutes per side until cooked through.

 - Lay on wax-paper lined baking sheet